Oxfordshire Oral Health Improvement

-The Oral Health Promotion team is proud to be commissioned by Oxfordshire County Council to deliver and promote oral health programmes and education services to ever more communities.
+The Oral Health Improvement Team is proud to be commissioned by Oxfordshire County Council to deliver and promote oral health programmes and education services to ever more communities.

 The award winning team co-ordinate, facilitate and support a range of evidence-based interventions to reduce oral health inequalities and promote better oral health.